NULL-Response/Word-Statistics/README.md

 # Word-Statistics
-get the information of words or characters in a txt file
+Get the information of words or characters in a txt file.
+Mutiple modes available.